Yellowrobe/Yellowrobe.github.io/_posts/2016-01-12-tcobo-ninja.md

 * Designed/Implemented menus with data driven menu items for fast menu modification
 * Wrote multiplayer controller input logic with player controller assignment in menu
-* Created using Digipen’s Zero Engine with all code written in python

 ###Tools and Languages Used